Venkat-Gowtham-26/data_mininig_16/README.md

 - Ensure the dataset is in JSON format and matches the expected schema for smooth execution.
 - For large datasets, consider optimizing memory usage (e.g., by loading data in chunks).

+## NOTE
+To access the dataset, please use the following link:  https://www.yelp.com/dataset